isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v11i.py.png" width="100%"/></div>

 ???
+1.28x... not as big as other speedups we've seen.
+Let's see if we can do better.

+Python is known for duck typing.
+That means that 2 different types with a suitable properties/methods will be treated the same way.
+But even if it quacks like a duck, there are different kinds of ducks (i.e. implicit type conversions).

 ### V10 ETA 100k N>=2^20: 3531s

-Avoid int to float castings in the loop.
-Even if it quacks like a duck, there are different kinds of ducks (i.e. implicit conversions).

 ---